Smrtnyk/Firetable/README.md

 Emulators UI provides buttons to clear the database and authentication state.

 ## Language Support
-Currently supports English with partial German translations
+Currently, supports English with partial German, Spanish and Croatian translations

 ## Contributing
 Contributions are welcome!
 Please take a moment to review our [Contributing Guidelines](CONTRIBUTING.md) and ensure you understand our [Code of Conduct](CODE_OF_CONDUCT.md) before getting started.